 We never had very high expectations of making much money from the nursery, I, after all, had been around many of them through my job for years.
 I’m still reminded of this fact regularly.
 I’m really glad my retirement puts food on the table.
 The nursery does put some grain in the chicken feeders and a little hay down for the goats.
 Sometimes it even lets us hire a bit of part time help.
 I’m very grateful for the young men and women who have worked with us the last several years.
 One even has a passion for horticulture which was great.
 Another had a passion for his car and pizza which generated the same amount of work so that was good.

 We open just a couple of weekends a month from April to October for the general public.
-We also open by appointment or for groups.
+We also open for groups.
 It is always a flurry of activity to get ready.
 The plants are grown year round and each type has different requirements.
 The early spring ephemerals were started the previous fall as were many of the divisions.
 Some of what we grow from seed are started in February and they aren’t ready until a few to several months later along with many of the cuttings.
-Timing is important and we are getting a bit better at it.
+Timing is important and I am getting a bit better at it.
 I’ve had a lot of plants that started blooming a couple weeks too early or late or maybe not at all.
 It’s always something.
 That is the problem with having limited openings.
 Then again, if we opened more we wouldn’t be able to garden as much and that is what we really like to do.